-Fact: Trans fats and some saturated fats are bad for you because they raise your cholesterol and increase your risk for heart disease.
+Fact: Trans fats and saturated fats are bad for you because they raise your cholesterol and increase your risk for heart disease.
 But monounsaturated fats and polyunsaturated fats are good for you, lowering cholesterol and reducing your risk of heart disease.

 Myth: Lowering the amount of fat you eat is what matters the most.

 Fact: The mix of fats that you eat, rather than the total amount in your diet, is what matters most when it comes to your cholesterol and health.
 The key is to eat more good fats and less bad fats.

 Fact: A “fat-free” label doesn’t mean you can eat all you want without consequences to your waistline.
 Many fat-free foods are high in sugar, refined carbohydrates, and calories.

 Myth: Eating a low-fat diet is the key to weight loss.